 Festival

-Vilnius International Film Festival 2024
+Vilnius International Film Festival

-About festival
+About 2024 festival

-We dedicate the 29th Vilnius International Film Festival to the good side of cinema - the one helping to change us.
+We dedicate the 29th Vilnius International Film Festival to the cinema - the one helping to change us.
 And, of course, only for the better.
 To be brave or to speak up, and to listen carefully when necessary.
 So this year, we invite the audience to open up to personal mini-transformations on 14-27 March.

 • When